SalesforceAIResearch/promptomatix/docs/API_Reference.md

 This section documents the main classes and functions in Promptomatix.

 ---
+## main.py

+Main entry point and orchestrator for the Promptomatix CLI, session management, feedback integration, optimization workflows, and user interaction.
+The most important file in the system.

+For full documentation, see [main.py documentation](api/main.py.md).

+---
 ## config.py

 Configuration management for prompt optimization and evaluation workflows.